JuliaLang/julia/doc/stdlib/base.rst

 .. function:: randn(dims or [dims...])

    Generate a normally-distributed random number with mean 0 and standard deviation 1.
 Optionally generate an array of normally-distributed random numbers.

+.. function:: randsym(n)

+   Generate a ``nxn`` symmetric array of normally-distributed random numbers with mean 0 and standard deviation 1.

 Arrays
 ------